 To achieve these goals, we participate in a number of voluntary ESG frameworks and initiatives.
-In 2022 we submitted responses to the Global ESG Benchmark for Real Assets ("GRESB"), S&P Corporate Sustainability Assessment and Carbon Disclosure Project ("CDP").
-We also made public commitments to initiatives aimed at global ESG efforts, including committing to the UN Global Compact and CEO Action for Diversity and Inclusion.
+In 2023 we submitted responses to the Global ESG Benchmark for Real Estate ("GRESB"), S&P Corporate Sustainability Assessment, CDP (formerly Carbon Disclosure Project) and UN Global Compact.